 We utilize the finest 850 fill power, water-resistant goose down on the market in all of our quilts.
 It is tested and certified by the International Down and Feather Testing Laboratory.

-All under quilts are made of ARGON fabric.
-ARGON is a proprietary ripstop nylon manufactured for Hammock Gear.
-All top quilts use a 10-denier ARGON which weighs 0.67 ounces per square yard.
+All Hammock Gear quilts are made of ARGON fabric.
+All ARGON fabric is specifically designed ripstop nylon which is manufactured for Hammock Gear.
+We offer both 10 and 15 denier weights with certain colors only available in one or the other.
+ARGON 67 (10d) weighs 0.67oz/square yard while ARGON 90 (15d) weighs 0.90 oz/square yard.
 It has a Durable Water Resistant (DWR) finish.
 The DWR not only improves the water resistance of ARGON , it also enhances the fabric by improving overall strength, tightening the weave and thus increasing its down-proofness.
 Calendaring of the fabric further enhances the down-proofness of the quilt.

 All of our under quilts make use of baffle (also known as "box baffle") construction.
 This means that the seams between the down-filled chambers are not sewn through, but instead consist of a fabric wall about .75 to 3 inches tall, depending on the model.